 Currently, ECS instances support two billing methods:

 Subscription: A type of prepayment whereby instances can be used only after payment is made.
 Instance usage is billed on a monthly basis, and the billing unit is US$/month.
 Subscription is applicable to fixed 24/7 services, such as Web service.
 For more information, see Subscription.

 Pay-As-You-Go: A postpaid method in which you can pay after using the instance.
-Instance usage is billed on an hourly basis, and the billing unit is US$/minute.
+Instance usage is billed on a minute basis, and the billing unit is US$/hour.
 The minimum charge for the lifecycle of an ECS instance (from creation to release) is 0.01 US$.
 Pay-As-You-Go is applicable to scenarios with sudden traffic spikes, such as temporary scaling, interim testing, and scientific computing.
 For more information, see Pay-As-You-Go.

 The functions of an ECS instance vary depending on the billing method.
 The following table lists the differences between the Subscription and Pay-As-You-Go billing methods.